ulogger-ai/example-bluetooth-demo/readme.md

 python bluetooth.py
 ```

+## 8. Generate Logs
+Follow the log instructions that are displayed via the debug output in the console ITM channel.
+You can generate logs and a hard fault by pressing BUTTON0.

 ## Exploring the web platform
 Now that you have successfully published logs into uLogger Cloud, lets review how to view those.